 The Emperor ordered General Georgio Basta to aid Michael.
 With the military support of General Basta, Michael was able to win the battle of Guraslau.

 Michael the Brave suffers a horrifying death after an inspiring victory.
 General Basta decides to assassinate him and sends a few soldiers to arrest him.
 They catch him, and Michal tries to resist the arrest, but he is shot and stabbed.
-After he is killed the Basta’s soldiers behead him with his own sword and leave his body on a dead horse, outside the tent to rot for three days.
+After he is killed, the Basta’s soldiers behead him with his own sword and leave his body on a dead horse outside the tent to rot for three days.

 Lady Ruxanda.
 Photo source: Adevarul

 Lady Ruxandra was the daughter of the Moldavian Prince Vasile Lupu.
 She is said to be one of the most beautiful and desired women of her time.
-Her father tried everything he could to protect her and marry her above, but the man who was determined enough take her was a Cossack commander.
+Her father tried everything he could to protect her and marry her above, but the man who was determined enough to take her was a Cossack commander.
 He brought a 100.000 man army and invaded Moldavia in order to convince her father to give Ruxandra to him.

 The unmatched beauty brought Ruxandra popularity, but it also brought a sad life and a tragic destiny.
 Her husband died soon after her marriage, and she had to fend-off pushy suitors all her life.